 Governments, Crowdsourcing and Innovation

-The paper makes a case for government to harness crowdsourcing as one potential way to improve service delivery and foster people participation in selected public policy-making processes.
+The paper makes a case for the government to harness crowdsourcing as one potential way to improve service delivery and foster people’s participation in selected public policymaking processes.
 First, it presents a governance-centered analytical framework and then considers three cases to assess the relevance of crowdsourcing for local governments.
 Finally, the paper concludes by presenting positive recommendations and some ideas for further research in this area, bearing in mind that the ultimate goal of government interventions is to enhance human development within specific contexts and not to innovate per se.

 justiceFrom the perspective of the public sector, innovation has a very different character from that of the private sector.
-Part of the reason for this stems from the fact that the public sector has the mandate to provide public goods, understood in a broader sense, to the people, such as health, education, national security and justice to name a few.
-In other words, it has to create public value that, by the way, can also be done in conjunction with non-state actors, as is the case of crowdsourcing, for example.
+Part of the reason for this stems from the fact that the public sector has the mandate to provide public goods, understood in a broader sense, to the people, such as health, education, national security and justice, to name a few.
+In other words, it has to create public value that can also be done in conjunction with non-state actors, as is the case of crowdsourcing, for example.
 The same goes for the implementation of policies and programmes aiming at enhancing the supply of public goods.
 Finally, note that the gap in the provision of public goods in poor developing countries is still huge, so this is a crucial issue for them.

 Government innovation can also play a role where private goods such as food, banking, etc., falter and do not reach most of the population.
 Such “market failures” can provide fertile ground for government innovation and seek new ways, again in partnership with non-state actors, to increase the supply of private goods and ensure that private actors fully furnish them in the medium term.
 Note that the provision of private goods tends to be financially more sustainable than public goods as clients of the former pay for such goods, usually at regular market prices, sometimes with state subsidies.